sahaavi/New-Venture-s-Compass/docs/CONTRIBUTING.md

 If you have any questions or need help with the project, please don't hesitate to reach out.
 You can contact us by emailing [noman0786@hotmail.com].

-Thank you for your interest in contributing to the GlobalBiz Explore dashboard!
+Thank you for your interest in contributing to the New Venture(s) Compass dashboard!